9 New Attractions to Check out in Revitalized Detroit

 Housed in its own complex, the center also has a vegetarian restaurant, gift shop, wine bar and multiple retail stores.
 In short it’s not just another art gallery, but a destination worthy of exploration.

 Although Eastern Market now encapsulates an entire district full of interesting businesses, it’s still home to multiple specialty markets.
 On Tuesdays you can stock up on fresh produce and meats — or even take a free yoga class.
 Their Saturday market has become a quintessentially Detroit thing to do, as every weekend over 225 food and art vendors open up shop to tourists and locals alike.

 Sunday’s market merges artisan foods with art, jewelry, clothing and special events, making it a perfect one stop shop — especially during the holidays.

 Photo Credit: Detroit Kid City

 Detroit Kid City

 A unique take on an indoor playground, Detroit Kid City has created a mini-version of the city to explore and play make-believe in.
 Children can play dress-up amid locations like a bank, post office and baseball stadium or play instruments in the music studio.
-While best suited for kids ages 1-8, parents can get in on the fun too.
+While best suited for kids ages one to eight, parents can get in on the fun too.